argonautproject/questionnaire/source/pages/index.md

 - The [Downloads] page contains many downloadable files to help with implementation of this specification.

 ## Scope
-Clinical Assessment used in healthcare can be very sophisticated and complex tools and there are many facets to them. (for example, automatic prepopulation of fields, rendering,  and interactive UIs).
+Clinical Assessment used in healthcare can be very sophisticated and complex tools and there are many facets to them. (for example, automatic pre-population of fields, rendering,  and interactive UIs).
 However, there is clearly a need for a common form standard with a focus on simple assessments.
 Clinical Assessments that are hand crafted lead to non standard responses and limited reuse.
 Forms should be shareable between systems and across organizational boundaries.
-With this in mind, the Argonaut Questionnaire Poject's focus and scope is on *simple* clinical assessments for the provider with general applicability and question sets that are mostly unstructured in systems today.
+With this in mind, the Argonaut Questionnaire Project's focus and scope is on *simple* clinical assessments for the provider with general applicability and question sets that are mostly unstructured in systems today.
 The  following table summarizes the scope of this implementation's guide:

 <div class="row">
 <div class="col-sm-4" markdown="1" style="background-color: Lightcyan;">